-Search all Burbank, CA homes for sale below.
+Search all Burbank, CA homes and real estate listings below.
 Burbank is a medium-sized city (a little over one hundred thousand residents) and a suburb of Los Angeles, located about 13 miles from Downtown Los Angeles.
-Burbank has become one of the most famous cities in the United States – despite its size – because of its importance to the film and television world.
+Burbank has become one of the most famous cities in the United States – despite its size - because of its importance to the film and television world.
 People around the country know the city by name, in part because of years of exposure on popular television shows like the Tonight Show.

 Burbank sits at the eastern edge of the San Fernando Valley (a.k.a “The Valley), flanked by the Verdugo and Santa Monica Mountains.
 Register for a free account and receive email alerts whenever a new listing (that matches your criteria) gets listed in the Burbank MLS.